 I’ve been spending a lot of time with teenagers lately.
 After a long break, I have returned to teaching, and I pride myself on being able to recommend JRBs (just right books) to my students.
 In order to do that, I have devoted my free-reading time to reading the newest releases and most noteworthy award-winners out there for YA readers.
 Here are just a few of my recent reads, all dealing with the complications that come with first loves, including those first heart breaks.
-They aren’t easy, but at least they prove that we do, in fact, have hearts.
+These aren’t easy, but at least YA about first loves prove that we do, in fact, have hearts.

 If I Was Your Girl by Meredith Russo